connorp3/baby_name_data_analysis/README.md

 ### Notes/Assumptions
+Changing Data Source:

+You can change the data source by creating new BabyData objects and specifying the new path for the data source as a parameter.
+You must also pass whether the file is a Directory (true) or a URL (false) as a parameter.

 Data Sources (At Least 3):

 I assumed that my test_data folders were adequate as one of the  other data sources that could be used.